alejoalvarez/oop/Abstraction/README.md

 ## Difference between abstract class and interface

+The main difference between interface and abstract class is that an interface provides an encapsulation mechanism for method protocols without forcing the user to use inheritance.

 But there are many differences between abstract class and interface that are given below.

 | Abstract class	| Interface|
 |---|---|